kube-HPC/kube-HPC.github.io/site/learn/IntoductionV2.md

 ### Algorithm

-The pipeline is built from algorithms which containerized with docker.
+The pipeline is built from algorithms which are containerized with docker.

 There are two ways to integrate your algorithm into HKube:

-- **Seamless Integration** - As written above HKube can build automatically your docker with the HKube's websocket wrapper.
+- **Seamless Integration** - As written above HKube can build your docker automatically with the HKube's websocket wrapper.
-- **Code writing** - In order to add algorithm manually to HKube you need to wrap your algorithm with HKube.
+- **Code writing** - In order to add algorithm manually to HKube, you need to wrap your algorithm with HKube.
 HKube already has a wrappers for `python`,`javaScript`, and `java`.

 #### Implementing the [Algorithms](#meet-the-algorithms)